prof-egg/connect-four/README.md

+## Version 1.0.0
+Features:
+- Basic negamax search
+- Basic board evaluation
+  - Piece square table
+  - Draw and win detection

 ## About This Project
 I want to make a connect four engine that can beat me in connect four.
 I happen to be pretty good at connect four and don't know much about AI so it will be a hard challenge.

 ## Current Project Wish List
 - Better read me
 - Better evaluation function
-  - Let the bot know the concept of wins and losses instead of just using weights telling the bot where you generally want pieces
+  - Introduce the concept of "forced wins"
 - Better search function (improved negamax search)
   - move ordering
   - alpha beta pruning